 What happens when economic theory meets the experimental lab and field?
 As economists devote more attention to insights provided by Psychologists, and with the development of experimental economics, economic theory has taken a keen interest in explaining these observations.
 The students in the course will discuss some of the fascinating and fruitful interactions between the two, including: choice under risk and uncertainty, the endowment effect, intertemporal choice, temptation and self control, other-regarding preferences, bounded rationality in games and more.

 The course will cover some topics in matrix algebra and advanced calculus that will be useful in statistics and economics.
 Random variables, density and distribution functions.
 Estimation and hypothesis testing in the linear model.
-Prerequisites: Economics 325 and 326, or the equivalent.
-Note: For M.A. students.
+Prerequisites: ECON 320, or the equivalent.
+Note: For economics M.A. students only.

 What every economist should know about economic history.
 The course will discuss issues like growth, income distribution, invention, technical change, globalization, international convergence and divergence, famines, demographic transitions, property rights, planning, socialism, and the history of natural resources and the environment.
 Students will be encouraged to ponder the relationship between theories they study and the history of the world.

 From the perspective of the firm as a business organization, this course will examine the evolution of the corporate form in North America.
 International comparisons will also be made.
 The history of the firm and its market will be analyzed in terms of: agriculture, imperial trading ventures, natural resource exploitation, technical change, corporate concentration, the Chandler thesis, overseas investment, transport development, and the emergence of the service sector.

 The determinants of economic growth, the role of human capital and income distribution, and problems related to the coordination of economic activity will be discussed.
 The course will also examine the micro-structure of various markets such as land, labour and credit, focusing on problems of information, contracting, enforcement, and market failure.